MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/content/week1/mps.md

 ## Summary

 This week we have introduced the problem we want to solve and presented Matrix Product State methods as a way to solve it.
 We have introduced the basic structure of the MPS, and shown how to convert a state vector into an MPS and back again.
-In the process we introduced tensor network diagrams and the numpy functions `tensordot`, `transpose`, and `reshape`, which will central to all the code we write in this course.
+In the process we introduced tensor network diagrams and the numpy functions `tensordot`, `transpose`, and `reshape`, which will be central to all the code we write in this course.
 It is important to understand these functions well, so I recommend playing about with these, and attempt the simple exercises in the Section {ref}`tensordot`.

 ````{admonition} Tests: MPS basics